-The illustrations following show why it is important to think regionally and act locally.
+The illustrations to the right show why it is important to think regionally and act locally.
 In the first picture, each developer has independently established his own little parcel of green space, conserving green assets locally but fracturing the habitat at a larger scale.